Have an old barn but not sure what to do with it? Here's 5 reasons to consider selling it.

 Every barn has a rich history, and sometimes it can be hard to part with a barn that holds familial history or sentimental value.
 And unfortunately, you're not guaranteed to find a barn buying company who will respect that history.
 At best, when your wood is sold, the company will detail the kind of conditions the wood has weathered through and its age.

-Antique Building Solutions, however, is unique in that they preserve their purchased barns through their “A Barn’s Journey” series.
-They note any and every detail the seller can offer, and any wood sold from that barn is also sent with a link to a blog post detailing the barn's history.
+Antique Building Solutions, however, is unique in that they preserve their purchased barns through sharing it's story.
+They note any and every detail the seller can offer, and any wood sold from that barn is shared with future owners.